Task Scheduler

 - Interval tasks: run tasks at fixed intervals, locally or across a cluster.

-- Synchronization: control concurrency with distributed primitives (see Synchronization Primitives).
+- Coordination: control concurrency with distributed primitives (see Coordination primitives).

 - Dependency injection: use FastDepends to inject dependencies into tasks.